mikaelhg/modern-mainstream-web-example/README.md

   for developing the backend.

 * [Angular](https://angular.io/) 4
-  with `@angular/cli` for developing the backend.
+  with `@angular/cli` for developing the frontend.

 * [Project Reactor](https://projectreactor.io/)
   for structuring the backend data manipulation and data flow management in a particular manner, which has some potential for reducing long-term maintenance costs.

 * [Bootstrap](https://v4-alpha.getbootstrap.com/) v4
-  for structuring and presenting web content in a standardized high-level way.
+  for presenting the combination of web content and visual user interface, and structuring the collaboration between frontend developer and UI/visual designer.

 Other resources:

 * [Wrap Bootstrap](https://wrapbootstrap.com/) and [Pixelarity](https://pixelarity.com/)
-  for high-level user interface design products which allow you to spend your UI budget on features, rather than duplicating standard work.
+  for high-level user interface design products, which allow you to spend your UI budget on features, rather than duplicating standard work.

 * [Unsplash](https://unsplash.com/) for great photographic visual elements.